mongodb-partners/AppSync_Atlas_Integration/README.md

 ## Summary

-Hope this technical guide helped you in integrating AWS AppSync API with MongoDB Atlas
+This solution can be extended to [AWS Amplify](https://aws.amazon.com/amplify/) for building mobile applications.

-For any assistance please reach out to partners@mongodb.com
+For any further information, please contact partners@mongodb.com